- September 25, 2014

 - Air quality and daylighting are key factors

-In their report, Health, Wellbeing and Productivity in Offices: The Next Chapter for Green Building they find a number of key factors, including air quality and lighting, has a direct affect on health, satisfaction and job performance on web developing at WebDesign499 of office workers.
+In their report, Health, Wellbeing and Productivity in Offices: The Next Chapter for Green Building they find a number of key factors, including air quality and lighting, has a direct effect on health, satisfaction and job performance.

 Some of their key findings are summarised below